cagill3/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview
 An app that allows volunteers that help the homeless to keep track of what other volunteers have already distributed to various locations occupied by the homeless.
 The users will also be able to create and update a database with necessities such as clothing items, toiletries and/or food products that they gave out on particular dates and times.
 Users will also be able to make a recommendation for a new location to be added to an existing route.
 However, any new locations can only be added by an administrator.
 ### Features
+Admin Singup
+  - User-admin creates a new account

-Admin Login/Signup
+Admin Login
   - User-admin signs in with username and password

+User Signup
-  - If no account user-admin create a new account
+  - User creates a new account

 User Login/Signup
   - User signs in with username and password
-  - If no account user creates a new account

 Search
   - User searches for information about specific stops on a route